15 best books of 2019 to read now

-Looking for a good read to while away those carefree summer days?
-Pick up one of these novels
+Looking for a great novel?
+Pick up one of these

 Our main stipulations were that the novels should be original, compelling and superbly written – the kind of books you’ll want to recommend to your friends.